Man killed in shootout with McIntosh County deputies, Checotah police on I-40

 "There is an exchange of gunfire between the subject and law enforcement before the subject is hit," the OSBI news release states.

-The man died at the scene after officers attempted to render aid to the man, the OSBI said.
+The man died at the scene after officers attempted to render aid to him, the OSBI said.
 His name was not released Monday pending notification of relatives.

-The OSBI said the investigation involves tribal citizens and falls under the McGirt Supreme Court decision, but the state investigation is ongoing.
+The OSBI said the investigation involves tribal citizens and falls under the McGirt Supreme Court decision but that the state investigation is ongoing.

 Checotah is about 70 miles southeast of downtown Tulsa.